ozyurtf/cpu-scheduler/README.md

 A good strategy to do this is virtualization.

 Virtualization allows multiple virtual machines/containers/etc. to share the same resources.
 Spooling, for instance, can be seen as virtualization.
-We can create an abstract layer that separates the logcial view of the printer from the physical printer istelf.
+We can create an abstract layer that separates the logical view of the printer from the physical printer istelf.
 And after that, processes can interact with spooler instead of directly interacting with the physical printer.

 If a process has been assigned the printer and it is in the middle of printing its output, taking away the printer would be tricky and sometimes impossible without this abstract layer.
 By using spooler, in other words virtualizing the resources, spooling printer outputs to disk and allowing only printer daemon to access to the real printer, we can now preempt the resources and as a result deadlocks.

 However, one thing to note is that not all resources are eligible to be virtualized.

 ## 4) Deadlock Prevention: Attacking The Circular Wait Condition

 **Method 1:** For us to observe the circular chain of dependencies, a process should hold one resource and wait another resource.
 So, if we have a rule forcing the processes to be entitled to a **single** resource at a moment, we can violate the circular wait condition and as a result prevent the deadlock.
-According to this rule, if a process needs a second source while holding another resource, it must release the first one.
+According to this rule, if a process needs a second source while holding another resource, it must first release the first resource.

 **Method 2:** Another way to violate the circular wait condition is having a rule forcing the processes to request resources in numerical order.
 They can request resources whenever they want as long as they request in numerical order.